Information | Scheduled system upgrade - May long weekend

 • If you have a flat or moderately-sloped roof (1:12 to 3:12 rise over run slope), consider a vegetated (living) roof

-• Consider adding insulation to your attic space to help stabilize the temperature of your home in both hot and cold conditions.
+• Consider adding insulation to your attic space.
+This will help stabilize the temperature of your home in hot and cold conditions.

 Exterior walls and siding